Island Hospitality Management Partners With DailyPay to Provide On-Demand Pay Benefits to its Employees

 About Island Hospitality Management

-Headquartered in Palm Beach, Fla., Island Hospitality Management is a leading, national, third-party, independent management company.
+Headquartered in West Palm Beach, Fla., Island Hospitality Management is a leading, national, third-party, independent management company.
 It operates more than 75 hotels under 15 different brands, primarily premium select-service hotels, upscale, extended-stay properties and upscale hotels, in 25 states and the District of Columbia.
 Additional information is available on the company's Web site, www.islandhospitality.com.

 About DailyPay